-North Central Strategic Issue: How do we ensure mithive that everyone has safe, affordable, and accessible Importance: Safe and affordable housing promote Importance: Sole and affordable housing promote: good physical and mental health.
-Poor quality or inadequate housing contributes to chronic disease and injuries and can have harmful effects on childhood development.
-Housing affordability not only shapes home and neighborhood conditions but also affects overall ability of families to make healthy FOCA: Key Issues 45.2% (n=1442) of north central residents identified safe and affordable housing as a top factor for a thriving community.
+North Central Strategic Issue: How do we ensure that everyone has safe, affordable, and accessible mportance: Safe and affordable housing promote good physical and mental health.
+Poor quality or nadequate housing contributes to chronic disease and injuries and can have harmful effects on childhood development.
+Housing affordability not but also affects overall ability of families to make healthy FOCA: Key Issues 45.2% (n=1442) of north central residents identified safe and affordable housing as a top factor for a thriving community.
 This ranked #1 out of 15 factors.
-Housing affects your overall Housing impacts retention of local talent 30.9% (n=1444) of north central residents Changing demographics are identified lack of safe and affordable housin as a top issue impacting their community.
-The ranked #2 out of 35 issues. changing housing needs Lack of housing emerged as a theme in the pulse survey series from clients/patients who scored the following statement low, "There is economic opportunity in the community."
-0000 Lack of housing emerged as a theme in the pulse survey series from clients/patients th scored the following statement low, "My community is a good place to age."
-2 of 8 (identified in the pulse survey series when clients/patients were asked to think of ways in which the community can ensure everyone has a chance at living the healthiest life
+Housing affects your overall health Housing impacts retention of local talent 30.9% (n=1444) of north central residents identified lack of safe and affordable hou Changing demographics are identified lack of safe and affordable housing as a top issue impacting their community.
+This ranked #2 out of 35 issues. changing housing needs •••• 0000 Lack of housing emerged as a theme in the pulse survey series from clients/patients that scored the following statement low, "My community is a good place to age."
+Increase housing options emerged as a theme in the pulse survey series when clients/patients were asked to think of ways in which the community can ensure everyone has a chance at living the healthiest life